mit-rss/wall_follower/README.md

 | Presentation   | Wednesday, March 17 at 3:00 PM EST  |
 | Lab Report     | Friday, March 19 at 1:00PM EST  on github pages site    |

-# Lab 3: Wall Following on the Racecar (In-Person)

-It's time to use the actual racecar!
-In this lab you will be taking the wall following code that you ran in simulation and running it on the car.
-You will also be building a safety controller to prevent your racecar from crashing into obstacles.

 ## Disclaimer